Far-right figure Zemmour announces presidential run to 'save' France | Politics

 - France

-Far-right French commentator Eric Zemmour announced his candidacy for president on Tuesday with a video that depicted Black men and Muslim women and called on voters to take the country back "from minorities that oppress the majority".
-A former journalist who has been convicted for inciting racial hatred, he becomes the top contender to challenge Marine Le Pen, leader of the more established far-right National Rally, for a place in a second-round against President Emmanuel Macron.
+Far-right French pundit Eric Zemmour announced his candidacy for president on Tuesday with a video in which, to ominous music and footage of street violence https://www.youtube.com/c/%C3%89ricZemmourOfficiel, he said he wanted to save France from decadence and minorities that "oppress the majority".
+A former journalist who has been convicted of inciting racial hatred, he is the top contender to challenge Marine Le Pen, leader of the more established far-right National Rally, for a place in a second round against President Emmanuel Macron.

-But Zemmour led Le Pen for a while in recent weeks, and the race for the number two spot is still neck-and-neck in some surveys.
-"So far, it was a warm-up.
-The real race begins," said an email by a spokesperson for the "Friends of Eric Zemmour," sent to his supporters.
+PROVOCATIVE COMMENTS Zemmour led Le Pen for a while in recent weeks, and the race for the number two spot is still neck-and-neck in some surveys.

-Zemmour's campaign has been stalling after various mishaps.
-One was at the weekend when he was photographed giving the middle finger to a protester following a tumultuous campaign stop in Marseille.
-He also sued gossip magazine Closer after it claimed he was expecting a baby with his chief political aide.
+But at this stage, most opinion polls forecast that Macron and Le Pen will face each other in the second round next April, which Macron would likely win in a repeat of the 2017 election.
+A Harris Interactive poll published on Tuesday - with people surveyed before Zemmour confirmed his widely expected candidacy - showed him down three to four percentage points at around 13% of voting intentions, pointing to the impact of various recent mishaps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)